Cosmological perturbations in the Tsallis holographic dark energy scenarios: Cosmological perturbations evolution

 In Fig. \ref{fig:Delta_d_m}, we show the relative deviation of the THDE models matter fluctuation computed at the current time ($z = 0$) with respect to $\Lambda$CDM as a function of model parameter ($\delta$ and $C$).
 We set $\Lambda$CDM in Planck 2018 results.
 In the upper left plot, we show the relative deviation for THDE model specifically, in the range of $1 \le \delta \le 3$, we obtain that the maximum relative difference occurs for $\delta = 1$ which means $w_{\rm de} \rightarrow 0$ according with Eq. (\ref{eos-thde}).
 The relative difference decreases as the value of $\delta$ increases, and from $\delta \approx 1.6$, we have $\Delta \delta_{\rm m0} > 0$.
 For $\delta = 2$, we have $w_{\rm de} = -1$, independent of the value of density parameter $\Omega_{\rm de}$, in this way the cosmological constant is recovered.
 The clustered and non-clustered dark energy have a similar behavior.
+In the case of $\delta > 2$, $w_{\rm de} < -1$, i.e., EoS parameter cross phantom barrier, thus the relative deviation increases.
 By considering the THDE2 (upper right), we assume $B = 3$ and, the interval $0.4 \le \delta \le 1.4$.
 As the THDE, clustered and non-clustered THDE2 evolves similarly.
 For $\delta = 0.4$, the relative difference is maximum.
 The cosmological constant is recovered in $\delta \approx 1$ and this moment, the difference is $\approx 0$.
 Thereafter, the relative difference increases $\Delta \delta_{\rm m0} > 0$, which means that matter perturbation in the THDE2 model computed in actual epoch is greater than by $\Lambda$CDM.
+In limit of $ \delta \rightarrow 1.4 $, EoS parameter associated with THDE2 model crosses phantom barrier.
+Therefore, we conclude that today matter perturbations is amplified.
 Finally, by regarding the HDE model we vary $C$ in the range $0.4 \le \delta \le 2$ and we find that the $\Delta \delta_{\rm m0}$ is a decreasing function of $C$ and it belongs in the range $\sim[-18 \%, 10 \%]$.
 For $C \approx 0.83$, we have the line that divides the phantom from the quintessence region.
-In the case of small values of $C$, the corresponding matter perturbations in clustered and non-clustered are larger concerning $\Lambda$CDM.
+In the case of small values of $C$, the phantom barrier is crossed thus, the corresponding matter perturbations in clustered and non-clustered DE are larger concerning $\Lambda$CDM.
 In the sense of higher values of $C$, we obtain that the matter perturbations are fewer in the HDE.
 We get that the $\Delta \delta_{\rm m0}$ between clustered and non-clustered HDE are significant when $C > 0.6$.